clockworkengineer/Bencode_Lib/README.md

 much overhead to the process of parsing for the requirements of this library.

-For an indepth desciption of the Bencoding specification refer to its wiki page at https://en.wikipedia.org/wiki/Bencode.
+For an in-depth description of the Bencode specification refer to its wiki page at https://en.wikipedia.org/wiki/Bencode.